abcnull/webuitest4j/README_en.md

 After pulling out the github project, you can run the local testng.xml or run the pom file. `mvn test` in console is also available.
 It is best to install the redis service locally

-The PO object is split into data, and element location and page operation are placed in three packages.The PO object needs to inherit from PageCommon.After writing the PO object, I wrote the test case directly.
+The PO object is split into data, and element location and page operation are placed in three packages.The PO object needs to inherit from BasePage.After writing the PO object, I wrote the test case directly.
 The test case would inherit the BaseTest.
 The test case would call the operation method of the PO to realize the test process.
 I organized the test cases into testng.xml, which I could use Jenkins to keep building

 # Project Structure